-The federal spuds and active well counts for 2022 in the KFO were about 73% and 62%, respectively, of the CARMMS high scenario for the year.
-Since tracking began in 2016, spuds have averaged only 13% of the high scenario.
-In the same period, active well counts have averaged about 73% of the high scenario.
-Because construction emissions are driven by spud counts, KFO spuds tracking at 73% of the CARMMS high scenario for 2022 means that report year construction emissions also tracked at 73% of the 2025 high scenario.
+The federal spuds and active well counts for 2023 in the KFO were about 42% and 57%, respectively, of the CARMMS high scenario for the year.
+Since tracking began in 2016, spuds have averaged about 15% of the high scenario.
+In the same period, active well counts have averaged about 70% of the high scenario.
+Because construction emissions are driven by spud counts, KFO spuds tracking at 41.7% of the CARMMS high scenario for 2023 means that report year construction emissions also tracked at 41.7% of the 2025 high scenario.
 Active well emissions are well below those projected in CARMMS high scenario.
-Figure 17 and Figure 18 show that KFO federal production has been less than the CARMMS low scenario throughout the tracking period.
-There has been no first-year federal oil and gas production within the KFO for the past five years, therefore, the oil and gas production indicated in Table 34 is almost entirely from existing sources.
+Figure 17 and Figure 18 show that KFO federal production was less than the CARMMS low scenario throughout the tracking period until the most recent reporting year.
+Oil and gas production within the KFO increased markedly in 2023.